project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/160-benedikt-bösel-updates-from-the-3000h-german-farm-in-transition.md

 ---
-title: 160 Benedikt Bösel, updates from the 3000h German farm in transition
+title: 160 Benedikt Bösel Updates From The 3000h German Farm In Transition
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-03-25)